NamBui2k4/Oil_consumption/README.md

 This project analyzes global oil consumption trends from oil consumption dataset, which spanning from 1995 to 2022.
 Also, a technique related to RNN is used to predict the trend on the next year (2024).

 # ➢ II.
-Materials
+Dataset

-The dataset includes data points for various countries or entities, detailing both the quantities of proven oil reserves and annual oil consumption measured in terawatt-hours (TWh) or equivalent units.
+The dataset chosen for this project includes data points for various countries or entities, detailing both the quantities of proven oil reserves and annual oil consumption measured in terawatt-hours (TWh) or equivalent units.
+Data is extracted from National Energy Departments and International Organizations such as the International Energy Agency (IEA), Organization of the Petroleum Exporting Countries (OPEC), and the United Nations.

 Link: [kaggle](https://www.kaggle.com/datasets/muhammadroshaanriaz/oil-reserves-and-consumption-from-1995-to-2022)

+Key features:
+- Entity: Names of countries or regions included in the dataset.
+- Year: Time period ranging from 1995 to 2022, capturing annual data points.
+- Oil Reserves: Quantities of proven oil reserves, typically measured in barrels or metric tons, reflecting the estimated amount of economically recoverable oil.
+- Oil Consumption (TWh): Annual oil consumption represented in terawatt-hours (TWh) or equivalent units, indicating the amount of oil utilized for various energy needs including transportation, industrial processes, and residential use.

-Key info:
+More info:
 - Num of column: 104 - country names
 - Num of index: 59 - years from 1965 to 2023
 - memory usage: 48.4+ KB